iPhone Flip release date expectations, price estimates, upgrades

 iPhone Flip software

 We don't yet know which iOS version the iPhone Flip will run.
 Most likely, it'll be a special version of iOS designed for the foldable screen – maybe with features like Samsung's Flex Mode, where you can watch a video on the top half and type on the bottom.
-We can also safely expect Apple Intelligence, and hopefully by the time this iPhone is released, the promised context-aware Siri will also be in the game.

 Knowing Apple, the Flip will probably get software updates for many years, just like their other phones.
-So that part should be reassuring.

 Should I wait for the iPhone Flip?

 • You should not wait for iPhone Flip ifyou like the current foldables, butyou don't necessarily fancy iOS.
-Also, if you're in dire need of upgrading your iPhone, becausethe iPhone Flip is not expected until at least 2027.
+Furthermore, if you're in dire need of upgrading your iPhone, becausethe iPhone Flip is not expected until at least 2027.